-One of the most dreaded phases for most women is menopause.
-There are several symptoms associated with this phenomenon- sweating, hot flushes, anxiety, insomnia, fatigue and impairment of memory.
+One of the most dreaded phrases for most women is menopause.
+There are several symptoms associated with this phenomenon- sweating, hot flushes, anxiety, insomnia, fatigue, and impairment of memory.

 What Happens During Menopause?